jordiqui/SirioC/README.md

 # SirioC

-SirioC is a modular, buildable UCI chess engine skeleton with NNUE scaffolding and a focus on competitive default play.
-The current search integrates heuristics inspired by the open-source Stockfish and Berserk projects, giving the engine a strong baseline while leaving room for experimentation with new ideas.
+SirioC is an original UCI chess engine created by Jorge Ruiz with implementation support from OpenAI Codex.
+The code base is not a derivative of Stockfish or any other UCI engine.
+Instead, SirioC blends ideas from the latest stable releases of Berserk and Stockfish, and reuses the freely available NNUE networks provided by the Stockfish project.
+The result is a clean, modern baseline that stays true to our own architecture while benefiting from well-tested heuristics.

 ## Highlights